-BCS Capital Campaign– Funding provided for the land development and building of our new campus.
-Banner recently received a $100,000 matching grant for this campaign from the Mary Morton Parsons Foundation.
+Banner Capital Campaign – Funding provided for the land development and building of our new campus.
+Banner received a generous $100,000 matching grant for this campaign from the Mary Morton Parsons Foundation.

 Matching Gifts – Some employers have a program that will match contributions made by their employees to education.
 Check with your human resources department to find out if your contribution may be eligible for a match.

-United Way / Workplace Giving Campaigns – Did you know that in many cases, BCS can be designated to receive your annual gift to United Way or other workplace giving campaigns as a qualifying nonprofit?
-Check with your human resources department or campaign chairperson about designating BCS to receive all or part of your annual contribution.
+United Way / Workplace Giving Campaigns – Did you know that in many cases, Banner can be designated to receive your annual gift to United Way or other workplace giving campaigns as a qualifying nonprofit?
+Check with your human resources department or campaign chairperson about designating Banner to receive all or part of your annual contribution.

 AmazonSmile – AmazonSmile is a website operated by Amazon with the same products, prices, and shopping features as Amazon.com.
 The difference is that when you shop on AmazonSmile, the AmazonSmile Foundation will donate 0.5% of the purchase price of eligible products to the charitable organization of your choice.
 For more information on how you can support Banner through this program, click here.